linuxgurugamer/MemGraph/GameData/MemGraph/README.md

 Regarding the padheap.cfg file:
 If the default settings aren't working well for you, try the following steps:

-1. Increase the﻿ padheap size in your install: \GameData\MemGraph\PluginData\MemGraph\padheap.cfg, change the "total" number to 4096 or even 6144.
+1. Increase the﻿ padheap size in your install: /GameData/MemGraph/Plugins/PluginData/MemGraph/padheap.cfg, change the "total" number to 4096 or even 6144.
 See the next section for an example
 2. For example, if you have 16 GB:
 	a.
 Look at your task manager to find out ﻿how much free ram you have when the game is running.